JasonY199/the-odin-project/README.md

 ## Some changes I made

 I added some extra links and didn't bother adding ingredients or instructions to the recipes.
 I just wanted to practice creating links and linking to different pages.
 This is all super basic stuff, so I do not want to waste too much time on it.
 I will be moving on to the next project soon.

+## What I learned

+I didn't learn anything new from this project.
+I just practiced some basic HTML.
+However, setting up a git SSH key was valuable to learn.
+Also, hosting a live preview using GitHub Pages was a good experience.